What to Do About Charlottesville

 (I honestly feel pretty okay about most of those things.)

 But then I remembered the other part, the part where I feel better when I do something.
 Maybe it’s selfish in a sense, but if it helps folks, maybe it’s the good kind of selfish.
-Anyway, some simple Google searching led me to write a Twitter thread on local nonprofits (you can find it here.)
+Anyway, some simple Google searching led me to write a Twitter thread on local nonprofits.
 But since not everybody is on Twitter, I figured I’d write a quick blog post that you can share on FB, via email, or however you like.
 Here are some places that would likely be grateful for your support during this troubling time (and, to be honest, at any time — nonprofits can usually use the help.)

 Disclaimer: I don’t work for any of these organizations and I’ve never worked with them.
 But I found some good information online that pointed to them as important pillars of the community (and a few suggestions came through after I wrote my original thread), so I’m sharing them here.
 Hope you’ll find something that appeals to you.
 Even a little bit of money helps.